Adding Step Keys To An Existing Application

 - In your application, go to Shared Components » Plug Ins

-- Import the 4 new v22.1 plugins to your app from the Flows for APEX application.
+- Import the current version of the 4 plugins to your app from the Flows for APEX application.

 - Flows for APEX - Manage Flow Instance plugin.